Infuzu/OQS/oqs-specification.md

       - **Types**:
         - For numbers: Both `Number`.
         - For strings/lists: Both `String` or `List`.
+        - For temporal: First argument should be a `Temporal` and the second argument should be a `Duration`.
   - **Outputs**: The same type as the inputs.
 - `MULTIPLY(argument1, argument2, ...)` - Multiplies numbers or repeats strings/lists:
   - **Inputs**: